port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/dynatrace/guides/ingest-cloud-resources-using-dynatrace.md

 ### Cloud entity types
 The `entityTypes` selector in the mapping above are entity types that corresponds to possible cloud resources in your Dynatrace environment.
 However, these are not the only types that are cloud resources.
+You can get the list of entity types, by making a GET request to `https://<your dynatrace environment ID>.live.dynatrace.com/api/v2/entityTypes`.
 Below is an exhaustive list of entity types you can use in the `entityTypes` selector:

 <details>
 <summary><b>Cloud resources entity types</b></summary>